-The April 17th tax deadline has come and gone.
+Tax deadlines have come and gone.
 You can now rest easy, right?
 Or can you?
 What about data security?

 You’ve filled out the necessary tax forms and completed your return after reconciling your income and expenses for the year.
 The headache of the dreaded tax season is now over and you can get back to doing work you actually enjoy.

 While the tax season may be over, you should still keep all your business records (invoices, payment records and expense/deductible receipts).
-In fact, the IRS requires that you keep these records for at least three years from the date of your return.
+In fact, the IRS requires that you keep these records for at least 3 years from the date of your return.

 If keeping your records for that amount of time is that critical, it makes sense that you keep them secure, right?